GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/relicbrew.md

 ## List of Relic Power Effects

-!!! note "Relics Names below are as listed in the Compendium.
-Relics in your inventory may or may not have Name modifiers, such as 'Twisted'.
-The meaning of these modifiers is unknown."
+!!! warning "READ ME - How to Search"

+    - Relic Names are listed as shown in their Compendium entry.
+    - If using Ctrl +F, then omit modifiers such as "Twisted".
+The meaning of the modifiers is unknown.
+    - Typing a keyword into the table will filter your results automatically.

 | Relic Power Name                           | Stat Effect                          | Personality | Drops From             | Relic Name                             | Compendium Number |
 | ------------------------------------------ | ------------------------------------ | ----------- | ---------------------- | --------------------------------------- | ----------------- |